sw-joelmut/BotBuilder-Samples/samples/csharp_dotnetcore/03.welcome-user/readme.md

 ## Update packages

-- In Visual Studio right click on the solution and select "Restore NuGet Packages".
+- In Visual Studio right click on the solution and select "**Restore NuGet Packages**".
 - In Visual Studio Code type `dotnet restore`

 ## Testing the bot using Bot Framework Emulator V4